TDN: Temporal Difference Networks for Efficient Action Recognition: Temporal Difference Networks

 \subsection{Short-term TDM}

-We argue that adjacent frames are very similar in a local temporal window and directly stacking multiple frames together for subsequent processing is inefficient.
-On the other hand, a single frame from each segment is able to extract appearance information, but fails to capture local motion information.
-Therefore, our short-term TDM chooses to supply a single RGB frame with a temporal difference to yield an efficient local representation, encoding both appearance and motion information.
+We argue that adjacent frames are very similar in a local temporal window and directly stacking multiple frames for subsequent processing is inefficient.
+On the other hand, sampling a single frame from each window is able to extract appearance information, but fails to capture local motion information.
+Therefore, our short-term TDM chooses to supply a single RGB frame with a temporal difference to yield an efficient video representation, explicitly encoding both appearance and motion information.

-Specifically, our short-term TDM operates at early layers for local feature extraction and enables a single frame RGB to be aware of motion information.
+Specifically, our short-term TDM operates at early layers of networks for low-level feature extraction and enables a single frame RGB to be aware of local motion via fusing temporal difference information.
 As shown in Figure~\ref{fig:module}, for each sampled frame $I_i$, we extract several temporal RGB difference in a local window centered at $I_i$, and then stack them along channel dimension $\mathbf{D}(I_i) = [D_{-2}, D_{-1}, D_1, D_2]$.
 Based on this representation, we present an efficient form of TDM:

-where $D$ represents the RGB difference around $I_i$, and $\mathrm{CNN}$ is the specific CNN network for different stages.
+where $D$ represents the RGB difference around $I_i$, and $\mathrm{CNN}$ is the specific network for different stages.
 To keep the efficiency, we design a light-weight CNN module to operate on the stacked RGB difference $\mathbf{D}(I_i)$.
 It generally follows a low-resolution processing strategy: (1) downsample RGB difference by half with an average pooling, (2) extract motion features with a 2D CNN, (3) upsample motion features to match RGB features.
-This design form comes from our observation that RGB difference exhibits very small values for most areas and only contains high response in motion salient regions.
-So, it is feasible to use low-resolution architecture to process this sparse signal without much loss of accuracy.
+This design comes from our observation that RGB difference exhibits very small values for most areas and only contains high response in motion salient regions.
+So, it is enough to use low-resolution architecture for this sparse signal without much loss of accuracy.

 The information of short-term TDM is fused with the single RGB frame, so that the original frame-level representation is aware of motion pattern and able to better describe a local temporal window.
 We implement this fusion with lateral connections.
 We attach a fusion connection from short-term TDM to frame-level representation for each early stage (i.e., Stage 1-2 in our experiments).
-In practice, we use the residual connection to implement this fusion and also compare it with other fusion strategies as shown in the ablation study.
+In practice, we also compare the residual connection with other fusion strategies as shown in the ablation study.